 Is it okay to speculate?
 Of course, as long as it’s clear in your mind that you’re doing so.
-Millions of people have made billions of dollars investing in little startup companies like Apple, Microsoft, and Airbnb.
+Plenty of people have made millions of dollars investing in little startup companies like Apple, Microsoft, and Airbnb.
 But the overwhelming majority of speculators lose their money, their time, their energy, and sometimes their relationships and health.

 Unlike many asset classes, real estate provides an opportunity to invest rather than speculate.

 - Chosen wisely, real estate provides a safeguard on principal.

 - In many cases, real estate has a high likelihood of producing an ongoing profit.

 - In carefully chosen locations, real estate is likely to appreciate in value.

 With real estate investing, investors have been able to:

 - Make up to $100,000 per piece flipping overgrown waterfront lots before the crash.

 - Average over $20,000 per flip on over 60 houses.